Code-the-Dream-School/intro-to-programming/instructions/section-2/lesson-2-1.md

 Navigate to the directory you just cloned in your terminal:

     cd intro-to-programming

+Check to be sure you've got the correct GitHub repository linked to your local folder by running the following command in your terminal

+    git remote -v

+You should see the following as the result from running the above command where <url> is the address of your forked copy of the repository (which should look like `https://github.com/yourGitHubUsername/classname-intro.git`):

+    origin <url> (fetch)
+    origin <url> (push)

 Create a new local branch to work on separate from the `main` branch: